PrincyLora/PrincyLora/README.md

 - 👋 Hi, I’m @PrincyLora
-- 👀 I’m interested in  Web development using ASP.Net MVC
+- 👀 I’m interested in  Web development using React and Node js
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Node and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me..